-- Always be sure operator is familiar with proper safety precautions and operation techniques before using machine. - Never touch the engine or muffler while the engine is on or immediately after it has been turned off.
-These areas get hot and may cause burns. - Always close fuel valve on engines when machine is not being operated. - Avoid "kick-back" by knowing what conditions can create it. - Do not force the tool.
+- Always be sure the operator is familiar with proper safety precautions and operation techniques before using machine. - Never touch the engine or muffler while the engine is on or immediately after it has been turned off.
+These areas get extremely hot and can cause burns. - Always close the fuel valve on the engine when the machine is not in use. - Do not force the tool.
 Tools do a better and safer job when used in the manner for which they are designed. - Never use the sawmill with a malfunctioning switch or throttle.
 Any power tool that cannot be controlled with the switch is dangerous and must be repaired before using. - Turn off the engine and place the switch in the locked or off position before servicing, adjusting, installing accessories or attachments, or storing.
 Such preventive safety measures reduce the risk of starting the power tool accidentally.

-- Secure logs with the log screw clamping device instead of with your hand or another individual's help.
+- Secure logs with the log clamp instead of with your hand or another individual's help.
 This safety precaution allows for proper tool operation using both hands. - Storing sawmill.
 When the sawmill is not in use, store it in a dry, secure place or keep well covered and out of the reach of children.
-Inspect the sawmill for good working condition prior to storage and before re-use. - Maintain your sawmill.
+Inspect the sawmill for good working condition prior to storage and before reuse. - Maintain your sawmill.
 It is recommended that the general condition of the sawmill be examined before it is used.
 Keep your sawmill in good repair by adopting a program of conscientious repair and maintenance in accordance with the recommended procedures found in this manual.
 If any abnormal vibrations or noise occurs, turn the sawmill off immediately and have the problem corrected before further use. - Keep saw blades sharp and clean.
-Properly maintained band saw blades are less likely to bind and are easier to control. - Cleaning and Lubrication.
+Properly maintained bandsaw blades are less likely to bind and are easier to control. - Cleaning and Lubrication.
 Use only soap and a damp cloth to clean your sawmill.
 Many household cleaners are harmful to plastic and rubber components on the sawmill. - Use only accessories that are recommended by the manufacturer for your model.
-Accessories that may be suitable for another sawmill may create a risk of injury when used on the SM32 sawmill. - Always operate the machine with all safety devices and guards in place and in working order.
-Do NOT modify or make changes to safety devices.
+Accessories that may be suitable for another sawmill may create a risk of injury when used on the sawmill. - Always operate machine with all safety devices and guards in place and in working order.
+DO NOT modify or make changes to safety devices.
 DO NOT operate machine if any safety devices or guards are missing or inoperative. - Never leave sawmill running unattended. - Coiled blades can spring apart with considerable force and unpredictably in any direction.
 Always deal with coiled blades, including those packaged in boxes, with the utmost care. - Never use the equipment to cut anything other than lumber or for any purpose other than cutting lumber as described in this manual.